puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 In the above example, Puppet will ensure that every resource in the `apache` class gets applied before every resource in **any** `apache::vhost` instance.

 The `require` function uses [include-like behavior][include-like].
-(Multiple declarations OK; relies on external data for parameters.)
+(Multiple declarations okay; relies on external data for parameters.)
 It can accept:

-* A single class
+* A single class.
-* A comma-separated list of classes
+* A comma-separated list of classes.
-* An array of classes
+* An array of classes.

 ### Using `contain`

-The `contain` function is meant to be used _inside another class definition._ It declares one or more classes, then causes them to become [contained][contains] by the surrounding class.
+The `contain` function is meant to be used **inside another class definition.** It declares one or more classes, then causes them to become [contained][contains] by the surrounding class.
 For details, [see the "Containing Classes" section of the Containment page.][contain_classes]

 {% highlight ruby %}
     class ntp {